 Step 3: Pick the Most Natural Fit

-Choose the prompt that lets you tell your story most naturally—without forcing it or being vague.
-If you find yourself contorting your story to fit a prompt, try a different one.
+Choose the prompt that lets you tell your story most naturally.
+If you're contorting your story to fit, try a different one.

-The prompt doesn't matter as much as you think.
-Admissions officers read thousands of essays.
-They're not checking if you "answered" the prompt perfectly.
-They're asking: "Do I understand who this student is?
-Do I want them in my classroom?"
+Remember: The prompt doesn't matter as much as you think.
+Admissions officers aren't checking if you "answered" perfectly.
+They're asking: "Do I understand who this student is?"

 DO